-III.
-EVALUATION FRAMEWORK
+3 | EVALUATION FRAMEWORK

 In this section, we revise the evaluation procedures of multimodal prediction approaches.
-Presented metrics are differentiated between measures of precision, diversity, and admissibility.
+The presented metrics are differentiated between measures of precision, diversity, and admissibility (see Table 1).
 Diversity refers to the degree of coverage of the output distribution.
 We seek to have diversity across distribution modes rather than having multiple candidates representing a single intention (mode).
-It is important to evaluate, however, the admissibility of such predictions, i.e., they need to comply with the traffic rules.
+It is important to evaluate, however, the admissibility of such predictions.
+They need to comply with the traffic rules.